julioclopes32/tech-challenge/README.md

 This project was deployed in [Heroku](https://id.heroku.com/login).

-It has 2 applications, one for the [front-end](https://tech-challenge-frontend.herokuapp.com/) in React and also one for the [back-end](https://tech-challenge-backend.herokuapp.com/) in NodeJs.
+It has 2 applications, one for the ```front-end``` link: https://tech-challenge-frontend.herokuapp.com/ in React and also one for the ```back-end``` link: https://tech-challenge-backend.herokuapp.com/ in NodeJs.

 The current github repositories are: